techidaily/site-facebook/source/_posts/discovering-new-possibilities-in-relationships-via-facebooks-platform.md

 Close

- If you already know[how to use Tinder like a pro](https://www.makeuseof.com/how-to-use-tinder/) , or have been using other dating apps, it’ll be fairly easy for you to pick up this one as well.
+ If you already know [how to use Tinder like a pro](https://www.makeuseof.com/how-to-use-tinder/) , or have been using other dating apps, it’ll be fairly easy for you to pick up this one as well.
 Its main interface is the swipe system that other apps have.

  But let’s back up a little, to explain exactly how everything works.
 First, every time you want to use Facebook for dating, you’ll need to launch the app, press the three lines at the top, and tap**Dating** .
 Just like you did when you set up your profile.